percona/pmm/source/qan-top-ten.rst

 `Understanding Top 10 <pmm.qan-top-ten>`_
 --------------------------------------------------------------------------------

-By default, |qan| shows the top *ten* queries. Уou can sort queries by any column - just click the small arrow to the right of the column name.
+By default, |qan| shows the top *ten* queries.
+You can sort queries by any column - just click the small arrow to the right of the column name.
 Also you can add a column for each additional field which is exposed by the data source by clicking the ``+`` sign on the right edge of the header and